 Were you a player, captain or manager in the 2017 Kenya National Chess League?
 If so, what areas do you feel need to be worked on for the 2018 edition?
 What did you like most about last year’s edition?
 You can comment on this entry or send me an email via the form on the Contact page with your thoughts.

-If you enjoyed reading the above journal entry and would like to be notified about the next one as soon as it’s published, consider following Paras Gudka’s Journal on Facebook, Twitter, Telegram, email or via its RSS feed.
+If you enjoyed reading the above journal entry and would like to be notified about the next one as soon as it’s published, consider following Paras Gudka – All Things Chess on Facebook, Twitter, email or via its RSS feed.